compulim/iter-fest/README.md

 ## Behaviors

+### How this compares to the TC39 proposals?

+Always use the [TC39](https://github.com/tc39/proposal-iterator-helpers) [version](https://github.com/tc39/proposal-async-iterator-helpers) when they are available in your environment.
+We will deprecate duplicated features when the proposal is shipped.

+`iter-fest` also works with siblings of iterators such as `Generator`, [Streams](https://streams.spec.whatwg.org/) and `Observable`. `iter-fest` will evolve more around the whole iteration universe than focusing on `Iterator`.

 ### What are the differences between `Array.prototype` and their ports?

 Majority of functions should work the same way with same complexity and performance characteristics.
 If they return an array, in the port, they will be returning iterables instead.